ennva/Kubernetes-Intro/README.md

 ![kebernetes architecture](assets/worknode-outside.png "arch")

-Worker Nodes can be exposed to the internet via load balancer.
-And, traffic coming into the Nodes is also handled by the Kube-proxy, which is how an End-user ends up talking to a Kubernetes application. <br />
+Worker Nodes can be exposed to the <b>internet</b> via load balancer.
+And, traffic coming into the Nodes is also handled by the Kube-proxy, which is how an <b>End-user</b> ends up talking to a Kubernetes application. <br />